gitlabhq/gitlabhq/doc/ci/triggers/README.md

 This method currently doesn't support Variables.
 The support for them will be included in 9.4 of GitLab.

-This way of triggering does create a dependent pipeline relation on Pipeline Graph page.
+This way of triggering creates a dependent pipeline relation visible on the Pipeline Graph.

 ```yaml
 build_docs: